Irsanarisandy/online-profile-nextjs/content/page/About.md

 &nbsp;

-I like to discover new web technologies, while also keep up with the latest trend in my career.
+I like to discover new technologies related to my career.
 This website, for example, was created using [Next.js](https://nextjs.org/), [TailwindCSS](https://tailwindcss.com/) and [TinaCMS](https://tina.io/).
-I am also interested in blockchain and cryptocurrency.
+I am also interested in keeping up with the latest trend in other technologies, such as web3 technologies which includes the use of (but not limited to) blockchains, cryptocurrencies and nfts.

 &nbsp;

-Outside my career, I love to read manga, go for hiking/travelling, and play shooting/strategy games.
-Some games I currently play include:

-- Rainbow Six Siege
-- League of Legends (mostly on mobile)
-- Chess
+Outside of work, I do some mentoring for those who needs help in coding.
+This includes (but not limited to) the skills mentioned in the sections below.
+Feel free to reach out to me by [email](mailto:irsanarisandy@protonmail.com) if you have any queries.